Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Toppings & Sides for the Ultimate Bowl

-• Creamy: Ripe avocado slices or a generous dollop of Vegan Sour Cream or Greek Yogurt adds a cooling element against the spices.
+• Creamy Element:Ripe avocado slices or a generous dollop of Vegan Sour Cream or Greek Yogurt adds a cooling element against the warm spices.

-• Crunchy: Tortilla chips, corn chips, or roasted pumpkin seeds (Pepitas) add a nice crunch that contrasts with the soft potatoes and beans.
+• Crunchy Element:Tortilla chips, corn chips, or roasted pumpkin seeds (Pepitas) add a nice crunch that contrasts with the soft potatoes and beans.

-• Acid: Fresh lime juice and chopped cilantro are non-negotiable.
+• Acid (Non-Negotiable):Fresh lime juice and chopped cilantro.
 The acid cuts through the starchiness of the sweet potatoes and lifts the entire flavor profile.

-• Carb: A slice of warm, honey-drizzled cornbread is classic.
-Alternatively, serve alongside my Christmas Tree Pull Apart Bread (skip the pesto/cheese for a garlic bread vibe) for dipping.
+• Carb Accompaniment:A slice of warm, honey-drizzled cornbread is classic.
+Alternatively, serve alongside a piece of garlic toast for dipping.

 Troubleshooting & Secrets to Success

-Does quinoa get mushy in slow cooker?
+Does quinoa get mushy in the slow cooker?

-How to thicken vegan chili?
+How do you thicken vegan chili?

-As mentioned, the quinoa absorbs a lot of liquid.
-If your Slow Cooker Sweet Potato Quinoa Chili is still too thin for your liking after cooking, take a potato masher and mash some of the sweet potato cubes directly against the side of the pot.
+• The Fix:As mentioned, the quinoa absorbs a lot of liquid.
+If your chili is still too thin, take a potato masher and mash some of the sweet potato cubes directly against the side of the pot.
 This releases starch and instantly thickens the broth.
-Conversely, if it’s too thick, simply stir in an extra splash of vegetable broth or water.
+Conversely, if it is too thick, simply stir in an extra splash of vegetable broth or water.

 Frequently Asked Questions